HL7/ebm/input/pagecontent/composition.md

 ..Composition.section.section[comparativeEvidence] has a section.code value for 'Evidence with intervention vs. comparator' and entries limited to a single reference of a **[ComparativeParticipantFlowEvidence Profile][ComparativeParticipantFlowEvidence]**.

+### OutcomeMeasureReport Profile of Composition Resource

+The **[OutcomeMeasureReport Profile][OutcomeMeasureReport]** is a Profile of **[EvidenceReport][EvidenceReport]** and is used for an evidence report including the findings for any number of outcome measures in a research study.

+The Composition.type value is set to an "Outcome Measure Report".

+The relatesTo element may include instances with type values of "depends-on", label values to identify the contextual use of specific Group Resources (such as "Intervention Group", "Comparator Group", and "Total Group"), and resourceReference values which may be limited to reference **[StudyGroup][StudyGroup]**, **[ExposureGroup][ExposureGroup]**, or **[ComparatorGroup][ComparatorGroup]** Profiles.

+The section element contains one or more instances (sections) with each of these sections identified by focus (Composition.section.focus) which references a **[VariableDefinition Profile][VariableDefinition]**.
+Each of these focused sections contain one or more of the following sections:

+..Composition.section.section[comparatorEvidence] has a section.code value for 'Evidence with comparator alone' and entries limited to a single reference of a **[NoncomparativeEvidence Profile][NoncomparativeEvidence]**.

+..Composition.section.section[interventionEvidence] has a section.code value for 'Evidence with intervention alone' and entries limited to a single reference of a **[NoncomparativeEvidence Profile][NoncomparativeEvidence]**.

+..Composition.section.section[totalGroup] has a section.code value for 'Evidence with total group' and entries limited to a single reference of a **[NoncomparativeEvidence Profile][NoncomparativeEvidence]**.

+..Composition.section.section[comparativeEvidence] has a section.code value for 'Evidence with intervention vs. comparator' and entries limited to a single reference of a **[ComparativeEvidence Profile][ComparativeEvidence]**.

 ### Guideline Profile of Composition Resource

 The **[Guideline Profile][Guideline]** is a Profile of **[EvidenceReportPackage][EvidenceReportPackage]** and is used for the composition of a clinical practice guideline and may be tightly related to use of the **[Recommendation Profile][Recommendation]** for related content.